veramazzara/BCL2_rRNA_DLBCL/bulk_rnaseq/pipeline/README.md

-RNA-sequencing of SUDHL-5 cell line treated with  three RiBi inhibitors (Doxorubucin, ActD and CX5461) in the absence or presence of BCL-2.
+RNA-sequencing of SUDHL-5 cell line treated with  three RiBi inhibitors (Doxorubucin, ActD and CX5461) in the absence or presence of BCL-2.<br>
-Final libraries, prepared in triplicate, were sequenced on an Illumina Hi-Seq 2000with paired-end 2 x 51-bp read lengths.
+Final libraries, prepared in triplicate, were sequenced on an Illumina Hi-Seq 2000with paired-end 2 x 51-bp read lengths.<br>
-In total, the RNA-seq cohort inlcudes 24 samples.
+In total, the RNA-seq cohort inlcudes 24 samples.<br>
-The below bioinformatic sequencing pipepline has been applied for each sample.
+The below bioinformatic sequencing pipepline has been applied for each sample.<br>

 **01. download_genome.pbs**                    : download genome annotation (GRCh38)